Pakistan profile - Timeline

 1990 - Benazir Bhutto dismissed as prime minister on charges of incompetence and corruption.

 1991 - Prime Minister Nawaz Sharif begins economic liberalisation programme.
-Islamic Shariah law formally incorporated into legal code.
+Islamic Sharia law formally incorporated into legal code.

 1992 - Government launches campaign to stamp out violence by Urdu-speaking supporters of the Mohajir Quami Movement.

-1993 - President Khan and Prime Minister Sharif both resign under pressure from military.
+1993 - Prime Minister Sharif resigns under pressure from military.
 General election brings Benazir Bhutto back to power.

 1996 - President Leghari dismisses Bhutto government amid corruption allegations.

-1997 - Nawaz Sharif returns as prime minister after his Pakistan Muslim League party wins elections.
+1997 - Nawaz Sharif returns as prime minister after Muslim League party wins elections.

 1998 - Pakistan conducts its own nuclear tests after India explodes several nuclear devices.